Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 Before you begin:

-1. **GitHub Repository**: Fork the [Choreo sample book list app repository](https://github.com/wso2/choreo-sample-book-list-app) to save the service implementation.
+1. Fork the [Choreo sample book list app repository](https://github.com/wso2/choreo-sample-book-list-app) to save the service implementation.

-2. **Choreo Organization**: If you're signing in to the Choreo Console for the first time, create an organization:
+2. If you're signing in to the Choreo Console for the first time, create an organization:
     1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your Google, GitHub, or Microsoft account.
     2. Enter a unique organization name (e.g., `Stark Industries`).
     3. Read and accept the privacy policy and terms of use.